jsmecham/adsense-status-board-panel/README.md

-# AdSense Widget for Status Board
+# AdSense Status Board Panel

 This Sinatra app can be used to pull in your earnings from Google AdSense and display them on your [Status Board](http://panic.com/statusboard).

 ## Configuration

-To configure your own instance of this widget, you should be familiar with running Sinatra or Ruby on Rails instances.
+To configure your own instance of this panel, you should be familiar with running Sinatra or Ruby on Rails instances.
 Of course, if you are not familiar with setting up and running a Sinatra web application, the easiest route is to use [Heroku](http://heroku.com).
 Please reference [this tutorial](https://devcenter.heroku.com/articles/git)